JKob207/CarParkControl/README.md

 # CarParkControl

 The CarParkControl project is based on the implementation of computer vision for parking occupancy control.
 The project uses a drone camera shot above the car park imitating a live recording from a good quality camera installed at a high point in the car park.
 The program allows you to select parking spaces, save them to a file, load them from a file and (as the main function) monitor the parking lot by graphically showing which spaces are occupied and which are not.
+The project was made as a final semester work for subject "Visión por Computador" in the University "Universitat Politècnica de València Campus de Alcoi" in Spain 2023.

 ## System Requirements
 - Windows operating system (e.g., Windows 10)